Congressional District # 02

 Michigan conducted a groundwater investigation at the site and found that the groundwater contamination from the Northernaire site is commingled with that from other facilities in the industrial park, including another facility designated as an NPL site - the Kysor Industrial Corporation (Kysor) site.
 Impacted groundwater has migrated northward toward a residential area north of the industrial park in Haring Township.
 Contamination in the groundwater has also migrated downward, impacting both the shallow and intermediate aquifer in the vicinity.
 The municipal well field for the city of Cadillac is located about 1,300 feet northeast of the Northernaire site and draws water from a deep bedrock aquifer but the municipal well field has not been affected by contamination from the site.

-Following the groundwater investigation by the state and completion of the cleanup design by potentially responsible parties (PRPs) under an EPA order in 1995, EPA issued three Administrative Orders for Remedial Action to six industrial and individual PRPs.
+Following the groundwater investigation by the state and completion of the cleanup design by the PRPs under an EPA order in 1995, EPA issued three Administrative Orders for Remedial Action to six industrial and individual PRPs.
 These orders addressed groundwater cleanup of the Northernaire site in combination with the cleanup of the groundwater beneath the Kysor site.

 Cleanup activities included construction of an 18-well groundwater extraction system, a groundwater treatment system, including air stripping and carbon adsorption; associated collection and discharge piping; a soil vapor extraction system with a vapor phase carbon adsorption for contaminated soils at the Kysor site; and removal of approximately 1,000 cubic yards of contaminated soil at another property in the industrial park.
 All construction was completed by September 1996.

 Currently, the groundwater system is treating about 2,000,000 gallons of water per day and then is discharging to the Clam River.
 The system continues to operate as designed.